Nikos Liberopoulos: Early years

 Liberopoulos started his career football career at the local Erani Filiatra, he then moved to Kalamata in 1994.
 After an impressive debut season in Greece's top division, AEK Athens and Olympiacos tried to sign him during the summer of 1996 yet Panathinaikos managed to snap him up.

 Panathinaikos

 In summer 1996, he signed for Panathinaikos.
 With them he reached the semi-final stage of the UEFA Champions League.
 Italian clubs, mainly Juventus and Hellas Verona showed interest in hiring him, but his loyalty to Panathinaikos kept him in Athens.
 In 2003, Liberopoulos clashed with Panathinaikos' board which eventually led to him leaving the club.
-While at Panathinaikos he would deliberately misplace passes to his colleague Marco Villa because he saw him as more of a threat than a team mate.
+While at Panathinaikos he would deliberately misplace passes to his colleague Marco Villa because he saw him as more of a threat than a teammate.

 AEK Athens

 Following his departure from Panathinaikos he was ready to join Sochaux, but he finally chose AEK Athens where he became a formidable offensive player and inspirational leader.
 He went to score several times against his former team but never celebrated earning the fans' applause and a standing ovation for his action.
 He helped AEK Athens scoring 79 times in his 195 appearances and earning a top scorer award during the 2006–07 season.
 His most important goals originated from two long range shots, one in a 1–0 win against Lille and another in a 4–0 with against Olympiacos.
 During June 2007, Liberopoulos was offered a lucrative contract with 1.
 FC Nürnberg worth 4 million euros, which he declined to remain with AEK Athens.
 Club president, Demis Nikolaidis had publicly announced his intent to retain Liberopoulos at all costs in an effort to bolster AEK Athens' chances at achieving dominance in the Greek Super League.
 On 7 July 2008, Liberopoulos was released by AEK.
 German team Eintracht Frankfurt announced his signing on 13 July 2008.